mohyaz11/OptimumSetupBook/manuscript/IaC.md

 ## Conclusion

 You can leverage technology to automatically spin up and down deployment targets.
-This can be done whether you are using a cloud provider such as AWS and Azure or if all your deployment targets are on-premise you running Hyper-V or VMWare.
+This can be done whether you are using a cloud provider such as AWS and Azure or if all your deployment targets are on-premises you running Hyper-V or VMWare.
 With deployment triggers, you can then tell Octopus Deploy to automatically deploy code when new machines come online.
 This allows you to scale up your application in a few minutes, and when you no longer need that extra horsepower, scale back down.